MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-marketplace-changes.md

 ---
-title: What's new in the Azure Stack Hub Marketplace | Microsoft Docs
+title: What's new in the Azure Stack Hub Marketplace
 description: Changes and updates in the Azure Stack Hub Marketplace.
 author: sethmanheim